xmonader/letsbuildacompiler-pretty/src/tutor11_lexicalscanrevisit.md

 Interestingly enough, if we do things this way  the  problem that we've had with newline characters goes away.
-We  can  just  lump them in as  whitespace  characters, which means that the handling of  newlines  becomes  very trivial, and MUCH less prone to error than we've had to deal with in the past.
+We  can  just  lump them in as  whitespace  characters, which means that the handling of  newlines  becomes  very trivial, and _much_ less prone to error than we've had to deal with in the past.